dubzzz/fast-check/documentation/Arbitraries.md

 This documentation lists all the built-in arbitraries provided by fast-check.

-You can refer to the [generated API docs](https://dubzzz.github.io/fast-check/#/2-API/fast-check) for more details.
+You can refer to the [API Reference](https://dubzzz.github.io/fast-check/) for more details.

 ## Table of contents